arindas/arindas/README.md

   KVM Hypervisor with some python utility scripts for downloading the disk images and shell scripts for starting QEMU.

-- [riakv](https://github.com/arindas/riakv): An append only key value store, with checksum based record validation.
+- [riakv](https://github.com/arindas/riakv): An append-only key-value store, with checksum based record validation.
-  Originally inspired from the Rust In Action Book by Tim McNamara with enhancements for reading from in memory buffers, serializing and storing the index to disk, futher application of DRY principles and comphrehensive tests.
+  Originally inspired by the Rust In Action Book by Tim McNamara with enhancements for reading from in-memory buffers, serializing and storing the index to disk, further application of DRY principles and comprehensive tests.

 </details>